Best photo cards iMore 2021

 The best photo cards are a wonderful way to share a personal greeting.
 Whether you're looking to send out Christmas/holiday cards, birth/graduation/engagement announcements, invitations, or even a single birthday card, we've got you covered.
 I tried out a dozen photo printing services, and I've picked out the services that make the best photo cards of the bunch.
-If you're focused specifically on holiday cards, we have an article just for you.
-My overall favorite was Mixbook, for its excellent quality, selection, and fair prices.
-Plus, there is no minimum purchase which allows you to create a single customized greeting card.
+My overall favorite was Mixbook for its excellent quality, selection, and fair prices.
+I really like that there is no minimum purchase which allows you to create a single customized greeting card.

 You can't go wrong with Mixbook.
 Choose from thousands of design options suitable for any occasion.
 The cards aren't made on photo paper; rather, you choose from six different high-quality card stocks: satin finish, signature matte, premium matte, pearl finish, cotton texture, and luxe board.
 There is no minimum card order, meaning you can order just a single card.
 There is no logo on the back of the card.

-This is fantastic for making someone a very special birthday card, and it works out cheaper than buying an ordinary card at the card store.
-A single card can be purchased for less than $2; if you order a larger quantity, you can easily find cards under a dollar apiece.
-Read more about Mixbook in my review.
+This is fantastic for making someone a very special birthday card, and it may actually be cheaper than buying an ordinary card at the card store.
+A single card can be purchased for less than $2; if you order a larger quantity, you can find cards from less than a dollar apiece.
+Read more about it in my Mixbook review.

 - Can order a single card for less than $2

 - All photocards are printed on card stock